Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

 Q: My console is saying that "Port 2333 is already in use".
 How can I fix this?

     If you are trying to run multiple bots with Audio, you should follow our guide on :ref:`setting up Audio for multiple bots<multibots>`.
-Otherwise, another external process is using the port, so you need to figure out what is using port 2333 and terminate/disconnect it yourself.
+Otherwise, another process is using the port, so you need to figure out what is using port 2333 and terminate/disconnect it yourself.

 Q: My terminal is saying that I "must install Java 11 for Lavalink to run".
 How can I fix this?